CybercentreCanada/assemblyline-service-cuckoo/README.md

 * **community_updates** - See EXTENDING section below for details
 * **result_parsers** - See EXTENDING section below for details
 * **cuckoo_image** - The name of the cuckoobox docker container to use
-* **ramdisk_size** - (default 2048M) This is the size of the ramdisk that Cuckoo will use to store VM snapshots and the running virtual machine image.
-If it's not large enough analysis will fail, see the Troubleshooting section for more information.
+* **ramdisk_size** - DEPRECATED.
+The snapshot is simple copied into the docker container, the OS level file system cache should take care of keeping the data in RAM.
 * **ram_limit** - (default 5120m) This is the maximum amount of ram usable by the Cuckoobox docker container.
 It doesn't include memory used by inetsim or the Cuckoo service.
 It should be at least 1G greater than the ramdisk.

 The following options are available, but shouldn't need to be changed from the defaults: